areon546/free-oracle-minecraft-server/README.md

 If you do not have any of these, you will have to download the relevant packages.

-## Setting up a Server: Routes
+## Setting up a Server: Options

 The Oracle guide does have setup steps for actually starting the server, and you can follow them, however they are for primarily a Vanilla version of the game.
 As a result, you would end up having to look through long guides such as <https://minecraft.wiki/w/Tutorial:Setting_up_a_Java_Edition_server>.

 There are several different ways you can go from hereon.

 - [mcvcli](./options/mcvcli.md)              : simplifies the process of server creation, especially for MODRINTH modpacks
-- [manual](./options/manual.md)              : manually running the commands and installing the server files
+- [manual - vanilla](./options/manual.md)              : manually running the commands and installing the server files
-- [docker](./options/docker.md)              : simplifies process of server creation, through the use of
+- [docker](./options/docker.md)              : simplifies process of server creation through the use of containers

 ## After it is Set Up